San Lorenzo Ruiz Chapel (New York City): Filipino Apostolate

-The Filipino Apostolate was established by Archbishop John Cardinal O'Connor on April 11, 1995, to address the pastoral needs of Filipino Catholics in New York.
+The Filipino Apostolate was established by Cardinal Archbishop John O'Connor on April 11, 1995, to address the pastoral needs of Filipino Catholics in New York.
 It is in charge of the Chapel of San Lorenzo Ruiz and the Philippine Pastoral Center.
-Father Erno Diaz was appointed as the first archdiocesan coordinator and director of the Filipino Apostolate.
-Rev. Dr. Jose Marabe is the present Director of San Lorenzo Ruiz Chapel.
+Erno Diaz was appointed as the first archdiocesan coordinator and director of the Filipino Apostolate.
+Jose Marabe is the present director of San Lorenzo Ruiz Chapel.

 In 1998, a building was leased to the Filipino Apostolate at 248 East 62nd Street in Manhattan.
 The building was officially named as the Philippine Pastoral Center and became a venue for priests and cultural groups in New York, giving lectures, celebrating masses and performing cultural and religious activities.

 Chapel

 The Chapel of San Lorenzo Ruiz officially opened on September 1, 2005.
-The opening was followed by an inaugural mass celebrated by Cardinal O'Connor on September 15, 2005.
+The opening was followed by an inaugural mass celebrated by O'Connor on September 15, 2005.
 It is the third Catholic church officially dedicated to Filipinos outside the Philippines.
 The first one - St. Columban Filipino Catholic Church (1944) - is in Historic Filipinotown in Los Angeles, and the second one - The Basilica of Sta.
 Pudenciana (1991) - is in Rome.

 On September 15, 2005, the bronze statue of San Lorenzo Ruiz was enshrined and unveiled in the chapel.
 Philippine President Gloria Macapagal Arroyo was the guest of honor.
 Weekly masses and novenas are held in the chapel to honor the first Filipino saint and martyr.
 The statue is considered miraculous by devotees.

-Although not an official parish church, Cardinal Egan has authorized the Chapel of San Lorenzo Ruiz to offer weekday and weekend masses and all of the Sacraments of the Church, with the exception of the Sacrament of Confirmation, as only a bishop can confer the Sacrament of Confirmation.
+Although not an official parish church, Egan has authorized the Chapel of San Lorenzo Ruiz to offer weekday and weekend masses and all of the sacraments of the church, with the exception of the Sacrament of Confirmation, as only a bishop can confer the Sacrament of Confirmation.
 Sunday Masses, Filipino-style weddings, baptisms, and funerals are held in the chapel.
 Although it has been designated as a church for the Filipino community and was authorized to perform Filipino liturgies, it welcomes all peoples regardless of ethnicity and background to attend its services and to participate in the events held in it and the Philippine Pastoral Center.

 The Filipino Apostolate's aim is to elevate the designation of the Chapel of San Lorenzo Ruiz into a parish church status.
 Factors that will help the Filipino Apostolate in achieving this goal is by maintaining good record-keeping, financial management and pastoral programs.

 20th anniversary

 On September 29, 2007, the Roman Catholic Church celebrated the 20th anniversary of Lorenzo Ruiz's canonization in 1987.
-Manila's Then Archbishop Gaudencio Cardinal Rosales said:
+Manila's then Archbishop, Cardinal Gaudencio Rosales, said:

 Kahit saan nandoon ang mga Pilipino, ang katapatan sa Diyos ay dala-dala ng Pinoy. ("Wherever Filipinos may go, they carry their faith in God.")

 Sale

+By 2006, as few as five people showed up for services, possibly "due to the neighborhood's sparse Filipino population".
 On July 11, 2017, it was announced that the archdiocese sold the church for $7.3 million.